Distance Elementary Education Partnership Programs

 ESU provides an Elementary Education program in the Wichita Area!

-In the fall of 2004, ESU made this nationally acclaimed elementary education program in the Wichita area through Butler Community College (BCC), called the "BEST" (Butler/Emporia Students to Teachers) program.
-Students who enroll in this program will complete a two year Associates of Arts Degree from BCC and continue on to get a Bachelor of Science in Elementary Education degree from Emporia State University.
+In the fall of 2004, ESU made this nationally acclaimed elementary education program in the Wichita area through Butler Community College, called the "BEST" (Butler/Emporia Students to Teachers) program.
+Students who enroll in this program will complete a two year Associates of Arts Degree from Butler and continue on to get a Bachelor of Science in Elementary Education degree from Emporia State University.

 This program is designed for people with a busy lifestyle!